Maureen Paley: 2000s

 In August 2009, reflecting on the legacy of the YBA art scene, Paley said, "The thing that came out of the YBA generation was boldness, a belief that you can do anything."

-In 2009, Paley was elected to the Executive Committee of the Society of London Art Dealers.
+In 2009, Paley was elected to the executive committee of the Society of London Art Dealers.

 2010s-

 In 2010, Paley was one of a group of art dealers including Sadie Coles who made up the selection committee for the Frieze Art Fair.

-She supports the programmes of Artists Space, Creative Industries Federation, Open School East, Serpentine Gallery, The Showroom, Studio Voltaire, and White Columns.
-Paley is also a patron of Camden Arts Centre, Chisenhale Gallery, ICA, London, Michael Clark Company, South London Gallery, Tate, Artangel, the Whitechapel Gallery, Charleston, Peer, and Pallant House Galley, as well as a supporter of the Gallery Climate Coalition (GCC).
 The gallery also takes part in Condo, an exhibition series where host galleries collaborate and share their spaces with visiting galleries.

-In 2020, Paley was interviewed for the Art Agency, Partners podcast In Other Words.
-In 2022, the gallery was listed as one of the '15 best art galleries in London.'
+Paley was interviewed for the Art Agency, Partners podcast In Other Words in 2020 and an episode of Talk Art in 2022.
+In 2023, she was invited to deliver the 15th annual Dasha Shenkman Lecture in Contemporary Art at the University of Guelph, Canada.

 Artists

+Maureen Paley represents numerous living artists, including:

+Other activities

+Paley supports the programmes of Artists Space, Creative Industries Federation, Open School East, Serpentine Gallery, The Showroom, Studio Voltaire, and White Columns.
+She is also a patron of Camden Arts Centre, Chisenhale Gallery, ICA, London, Michael Clark Company, South London Gallery, Tate, Artangel, the Whitechapel Gallery, Charleston, Peer, and Pallant House Gallery, as well as a supporter of the Gallery Climate Coalition (GCC).

+Recognition

+The Evening Standard included Paley in London's 50 most influential people in art and design in 2008 and 2009.